My first encounter with the old battlefields of World War I was on a visit to the Ieper area in 2003.

 Before that I was mostly interested in fortresses from 1880 onwards, the Atlantikwall and World War II in general.
 But since that first visit my interest in World War I grew slowly.

 Then on my first trip to Verdun in 2006 I bought the book ‘La Face Cachée/ Die Verborgene Seite’ (see links page) about relics in the Argonne, Verdun and St Mihiel area, and I was hooked.

 Through a Dutch/Belgian World War I forum I got to know more about these places.
 Then someone posted photo’s of bunkers which were still standing in the Vosges mountains and I decided to go there on my next holiday.

 I haven’t looked back since.
-Every holiday was spent visiting these places and in between the holidays I did research on how to find the relics, as most of them are off the beaten track.
+Almost every holiday was spent visiting these places and in between the holidays I did research on how to find the relics, as most of them are off the beaten track.

 As I already had photography as a hobby, photographing World War I relics became my passion.
 Over the years I have photographed many relics and so the idea of making this website was born, and I hope you will enjoy this website as much as I do making it!